Webpage performance notes

 php_value zlib.output_compression_level 3

 #Default seems to be 6, which is relatively heavy on CPU.
-3 is ligter and decent.
+3 is lighter and decent.

 Notes:

-• The documentation says you can use iniset to enable "zlib.output_compression", but this is true for few PHP versions, if any ay all.
-It is non-ideal in other ways: You can't iniset the _level (apparently)(verify).
+• The documentation says you can use iniset to enable "zlib.output_compression", but this seems to apply to few PHP versions(verify).
+It is non-ideal in other ways: You can't seem to iniset the compression_level(verify).

 Also, if a higher level setting caused a script to compress, you can disable compression with iniset, but it will still use output buffering - even when you set explicit flushing.